Oswald Peraza Player Props: Yankees vs. Royals

-After going 0-for-3 in his most recent game, Oswald Peraza and the New York Yankees face the Kansas City Royals (who will start Brady Singer) at 1:05 PM ET on Saturday.
+The New York Yankees, including Oswald Peraza (batting .167 in his past 10 games, with a double, five walks and two RBI), take on starter Jordan Lyles and the Kansas City Royals at Yankee Stadium, Sunday at 1:35 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Royals.
+In his last game he had a hitless showing (0-for-3) against the Royals.

 Oswald Peraza Game Info & Props vs. the Royals